rarajase/azure-docs/articles/active-directory/users-groups-roles/groups-dynamic-membership.md

 user.assignedPlans -any (assignedPlan.servicePlanId -eq "efb87545-963c-4e0d-99df-69c6916d9eb0" -and assignedPlan.capabilityStatus -eq "Enabled")
 ```

-A rule such as this one can be used to group all users for whom an Office 365 (or other Microsoft Online Service) capability is enabled.
+A rule such as this one can be used to group all users for whom an Microsoft 365 (or other Microsoft Online Service) capability is enabled.
 You could then apply with a set of policies to the group.

 #### Example 2